 \subsection{Image Classification}

-Next, we demonstrate the effectiveness of \ourmethod{} on the image classification task.
-CIFAR10 and CIFAR100~\cite{krizhevsky2009learning} are the de-facto benchmarks for image classification.
-The dataset consists of $32 \times 32$ input images, and the task for the network is to classify an image into one of $K$ categories.
+Next, we demonstrate the effectiveness of \ourmethod{} for image classification.
+CIFAR10 and CIFAR100 (\cite{krizhevsky2009learning}) are the de facto benchmarks for image classification.
+The dataset consists of $32 \times 32$ images and the task is to classify an image into one of $K$ categories.

-We first train a network on CIFAR10 (pre-training), and fine-tune the network on CIFAR100.
-As discussed earlier, one of the assumptions for \ourmethod{} is that of proximality, where both the pretraining and fine-tuning datasets need to be from a similar domain distribution.
+We first train a network on CIFAR10 (pre-training) and fine-tune the network on CIFAR100.
+As discussed, \ourmethod{} assumes proximality, i.e., both the pre-training and fine-tuning datasets need to be from a similar domain distribution.
 This assumption is met for our choice of CIFAR10 and CIFAR100, as they are both labeled subsets of Tiny Images~\cite{torralba2007tiny}.